camacho/install-deps-postmerge/README.md

 It will take the results and check if `package.json`, `package.lock.json`, or `yarn.lock` is listed.

-If any has, the script will **intelligently** pick the correct client (based on which lockfile changed and falling back to [yarn-or-npm](https://github.com/camacho/yarn-or-npm)) and `install` the dependencies.
+If any of those files is found, the script will **intelligently** pick the correct client (based on which lockfile changed and falling back to [yarn-or-npm](https://github.com/camacho/yarn-or-npm)) to `install` the dependencies.

 ## How do I use it in my project?

-It can also be used as part of a `postmerge` [npm script](https://docs.npmjs.com/misc/scripts) alongside ['husky'](https://github.com/typicode/husky) for githook integrations:
+It can be used as part of a `postmerge` [npm script](https://docs.npmjs.com/misc/scripts) alongside ['husky'](https://github.com/typicode/husky) for githook integrations:

 ```json
 {